fordoctors Headline Animator

 An allogeneic stem cell transplant, considered an extremely aggressive treatment option, involves the use of high doses of therapy, which kill a greater amount of cancer cells than standard doses.
 Unfortunately, the high doses of therapy also cause a significant reduction in blood cells, resulting in a patient's susceptibility to infection, bleeding, and the need for blood transfusions.
 Often, the infections caused by these high doses of therapy are life-threatening.

-stem cells, which are immature blood cells, are collected from a donor and infused into the patient following high-dose therapy.
+To restore levels of blood cellsstem cells, which are immature blood cells, are collected from a donor and infused into the patient following high-dose therapy.
 These donor stem cells can also mount an attack against the patient's cancer cells.
 Unfortunately, these donor cells can also attack a patient’s healthy cells, causing a potentially life-threatening condition called graft-versus-host disease (GVHD).
 Stem cells donated by a relative (related donor) tend to carry a lower risk of GVHD than those from an unrelated donor.

 A drawback of an allogeneic stem cell transplant is that treatment-related mortality and side effects can be substantial; researchers have thus focused on curative options that are more easily tolerated.
 However, for patients with very aggressive AML and those who are younger, an allogeneic stem cell transplant still appears to provide optimal outcomes.